aidanagee/STUDY-TIMER-FOR-THE-DISTRACTED-MIND/README.md

 # STUDY TIMER FOR THE DISTRACTED MIND
- simple program that lets you log how much time you have spent studying on something
+ simple program that lets you log how much time you have spent studying on something, has a cute cat that dances